ortizpalanques1/debates_US_2024/README.md

 Task      |Description         |Completed
 ----------|--------------------|---------
-Find the transcripts|Download the different text from the internet.|Yes Create a common data frame with three rows|Order of participation, Speaker, Text.
+Find the transcripts|Download the different text from the internet.|Yes Create a common data frame|We will create a data frame with three columns: Order of participation, Speaker, Text.
 Since the texts has different formats, this first task could be done using R or a Word processor.
 In this case we will use R. This effort can be time consuming, but the experience would be invaluable.|Working on it

-1. .
-2. :
-3. Count the words.
+Count the words||
-4. Find the stop words file.
+Find the stop words file||
-5. Obtain the most used words.
+Obtain the most used words||

 ## References
 https://www.youtube.com/watch?v=bUoN85QvC10&t=580s